-Setting Achievable Goals Is Key
+Setting Achievable Music Career Goals Is Key

 Be careful when setting your goals.
 Start with ones that you can achieve within the first month (redesigning your newsletter, re-writing your pitch, booking one gig, etc.) so you feel like you are accomplishing small victories along the way.

-Please read my previous article on how to set goals and achieve them here:
+Please read my previous article on how to set goals and achieve them here.

 - Come to each meeting with an agenda.

-- Hold each other accountable – Set check in times to stay on track.
+- Hold each other accountable – set check-in times to stay on track.

-Between sessions, you should be in touch a few times to make sure measures are being met.
+Between sessions, you should be in touch a few times online to make sure measures are being met.

 Keep a Reading List

-Books on time management or on small business or on how to tour – whatever you are trying to accomplish there is probably already a book or an article out there.
+Books on time management or on small business or on how to tour – whatever you are trying to accomplish, there is probably already a book or an article out there.